DayZ-n-Chill/DayZ-TypeSplitterPro/README.md

 ## Join the Discord

 For support with this or any of my other mods, join the [DayZ n' Chill - Official Discord](https://discord.gg).

+## Additional Features and Updates

+### Improved File Categorization

+We've added more specific categories to reduce the need for a large uncategorized.xml file.
+This means fewer items left without a proper category, making the in-game economy easier to manage and understand.
+The tool now categorizes items more thoroughly, minimizing the need for manual adjustments.

+### Automatic Backup and Configuration Update

+The script now automatically creates a backup of your original types.xml file before making any changes.
+Additionally, it updates the cfgeconomycore.xml to include links to the newly split XML files, saving you the hassle of manually editing these references.

+### Enhanced Logging

+We've added enhanced logging to the script, which provides more detailed output during the splitting process.
+This allows you to see exactly what changes are being made, making troubleshooting easier if anything unexpected occurs.

+### Customizable Categories

+You can now customize the categories directly within the script.
+This flexibility allows you to add or modify categories based on your specific server setup, ensuring the tool fits your unique needs.

+## Feedback and Suggestions

+I'm always looking for ways to improve this tool.
+If you have ideas for categorizing items like the watchtower or fence, or if there are any new features you'd like to see, leave a comment or join the Discord to discuss!